nus-cs2103-AY2021S1/tp/docs/team/kimberlyohq.md

         * What it does: Allows the user to find flashcards using keywords via the `find` command
         * Justification: This feature improves the product significantly in terms of efficiency as it allows users to find flashcards easily.
         * Highlights: This enhancement affected the existing implementation of `find` command in AB3.
 This is because the `find` searches for the keywords in the entire flashcard, which includes `Flashcard`'s `Question`, `Answer`, `Category`, `Tags` and `Note` as compared to the previous implementation which only looks at `Person#Name`.
 Hence, `FindCommand` needed to be reimplemented to check for various fields.
 Since the flashcard can contain special characters, the implementation also includes handling of special characters while searching for matching keywords in flashcard
+          <div style="page-break-after: always;"></div>
     - Added test cases for `review` command - `ReviewCommandTest` [#40](https://github.com/AY2021S1-CS2103T-T17-2/tp/pull/40)
     - Added test cases for `quiz` command - `QuizCommandTest` [#253](https://github.com/AY2021S1-CS2103T-T17-2/tp/pull/253)
     - Added test cases for `StudyManager` - `StudyManagerTest`